-3. Assign the user to the group.
+- 3. Assign the user to the group. - a.

-- a.
 Click the check box next to the user and select User Actions. - b.
 Click Add User to Groups. - 4.
 Create a bucket. - a.
 Select Services tab and click Amazon S3. - b.
 Click Create Bucket. - c.
 Specify a bucket name and select the appropriate region. - 5.
+Use the onkstore utility to create a keystore of type "aws-bar" with your AWS credentials - 6.
 Configure Primary Storage Manager to use the Bucket and Credentials you just created.